 Review

-human cancer cell lines hela (ATCC)
+human cervical cancer cell line hela s3 (ATCC)

 Bioz Verified Symbol ATCC is a verified supplier